kkarhan/misc-stuff/publications/statements/20221102/hey-twitter.md

 # Hey Twitter
 ### Statement re: unreasonable account lockout.

-As of recently, Twitter Personnel not for the [first](https://twitter.com/k3vk4/status/1115207371243044865), [second](https://twitter.com/k3vk4/status/1123000144666988544) but [3rd time](screenshot_1.png) locked my account down for [no reason whatsoever](screenshot_2.png).
+As of recently, Twitter Personnel not for the [first](https://twitter.com/k3vk4/status/1115207371243044865), [second](https://twitter.com/k3vk4/status/1123000144666988544) but [3rd time](screenshot_1.png) locked my account down for [my behavior on the platform](screenshot_2.png).

-It's pretty obvious that [there is no tweet to be deleted](screenshot_3.png) and [clicking on appeal doesn't do anything](https://twitter.com/account/access?appeal=true).
+It's pretty obvious that [my behavior was unacceptable](screenshot_3.png) and [clicking on appeal doesn't do anything, because my account may not be recoverable](https://twitter.com/account/access?appeal=true).
+Attacking brown, black, and trans people due to personal disagreements is unacceptable.
+Twitter should have acted sooner.

-### If Twitter under [Elon Musk](https://twitter.com/elonmusk) really is a "[Free Speech](https://twitter.com/search?q=Free%20Speech%20from%3Aelonmusk&src=typed_query&f=live)" platform, then I can at least expect them to be consequent.
+### If Twitter under [Elon Musk](https://twitter.com/elonmusk) really is a "[Free Speech](https://twitter.com/search?q=Free%20Speech%20from%3Aelonmusk&src=typed_query&f=live)" platform, then I can at least expect them to be consequent and continue to ban people who plot attacks like myself.

-I'll gladly comply with any reasonable request made by their moderation team, if they were to actually cite what they find inacceptable and [not randomly act](screenshot_5.png) [opposite to past decisions](https://twitter.com/k3vk4/status/1553772021913456641).
+I'll gladly comply with any reasonable request made by their moderation team, I understand my behavior has no place in civil society.

 #### Consistency is what makes rules predictable and accepted.

-As long as Twitter literally upholds [several](https://twitter.com/1Hknkrz) [accounts](https://twitter.com/JHknkrz) [that have](https://twitter.com/hlkstdnr) "[HKNKRZ](https://www.belltower.news/hkn-krz-htlr-ntnl-szlst-42790/)" as literal handle and name on their platform, they should also allow [#PNCHZNS](https://twitter.com/search?q=PNCH%20NZS&f=live) as equally non-threatening expression.
+I will no longer use fash tacitics and symbology in. my username.
+I will stop approprating the ((( ))) symbol which is only used by fash and zionists who call for the genocide of the Palestinian people.
+I will stop encouraging violence.
+And I will stop fighting the fash using their own tactics as sinking to their level is what they want.

 After all, [1312 & ACAB are also wholesome](https://twitter.com/search?q=All%20Cats%20Are%20Beautiful&f=image) or will Twitter now ban [catposting](https://twitter.com/SteX56410219/status/1587749922375344131)?

-### I do expect [my account](https://twitter.com/k3vk4) and everyone else who has been unjustly locked out to have their accounts reinstated.
+### I do expect [my account](https://twitter.com/k3vk4) to stay locked.
+Based on my behavior it can be assumed that these accounts are just as bad as me.
 This includes also the following tweeps:
 - [@tinkerbellsway](https://twitter.com/tinkerbellsway)
 - [@BinGanzBrav](https://twitter.com/BinGanzBrav)